karlospn/mytechramblings-site-source-code/content/posts/create-a-website-with-hugo-and-gh.md

 git push --set-upstream origin master
 ```

-After pushing the code into gitHub you go into the repository settings and change the setting Settings > Options > GitHub pages > Source  to "master branch"
+After pushing the code into GitHub you still need to modify the Repository settings.
+Change the setting found in: **Settings > Options > GitHub pages > Source**  to **"master branch"**

 ## Test your webpage

-After a couple of minutes if you browse into https://myuser.github.io/dotnetramblings you will see your website up and running.
+Just wait a couple of minutes for the page to refresh and browse to: https://myuser.github.io/dotnetramblings and you will see your website up and running.

-And that's it!
-You have a complete running website in less than 20 minutes.

-## Finally automate everything
+## Automate everything!

-Be aware that right now your source code is only on your local machine, so the next steps are going to be:
+The site is up and running and everything works great but be aware that right now the source code is only on your local machine.

+So our final steps are going to be:

-- Create another github repository and put the source code in there
+- Create a second github repository: **dotnetramblings_source**
+  -  The second repository is going to host the source code so every time we want to add a new post we will push the changes into that repository.
-- Create a github action to publish the site into the dotnetrambling repository
+- Create a github action that grabs the content from **dotnetramblings_source**, builds it and publishes the output into the **dotnetramblings** repository.

+First of all I'm creating a .gitignore file because I don't want to push the **./public** folder into GitHub.
+Remember that the **public** folder contains the output of the Hugo build.

-First of all I create the repository dotnetramblings_source, after that I create a .gitignore file in my dotnetramblings site and push everything there.
+After I create the .gitignore file I push everything into the dotnetrambligs_source.

 ```bash
 cd dotnetramblings